ivan629/smart-schema/README.md

 ## What It Doesn't Do

-No storage.
+- No storage.
 Persistence is yours.

-No diffing.
+- No diffing.
 No versioning.
 Not a registry.

-No validation.
+- No validation.
 Describes.
 Doesn't enforce.

-No offline.
-Needs Anthropic API.
+- No offline mode.
+Needs Anthropic API (unless `skipAI: true`).

 ---